 The usage of quality information from the S5 L2 external products by the NO2 algorithm, omitting flags that originate from the Level-1b product which are listed in Sect.
-6.2.9, is discussed below.
-This quality information is checked after the DOAS retrieval step (Sect.
-6.2) is fully performed, so as to ensure that DOAS retrieval results are available for as many ground pixels as possible, even if further processing of the ground pixel is not possible.
+6.2.9, is discussed below and summarised in Table 8.
+This quality